data-apis/array-api/latest/_sources/API_specification/data_types.md.txt

 :::{admonition} Future extension
 :class: hint
-It is expected that in the next version of this standard, `complex64` and `complex128` dtypes will be added, with these casting rules (will be added to {ref}`type-promotion`):
+`complex64` and `complex128` dtypes are expected to be included in the next version of this standard and to have the following casting rules (will be added to {ref}`type-promotion`):

 ![Type promotion diagram for complex dtypes in next version](/_static/images/dtype_promotion_complex.png)